timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ```
 This command switches your LOAD/SAVE commands to the physical cassette interface.
 This also enables LPRINT, LLIST, and COPY commands for use with a TS 2040 printer.
 Note that all TS-Pico commands become unavailable in tape mode.

-To switch back to the TS Pico:
+To switch back to the TS-Pico:
 ```
 SAVE "tpi:sdcard"
 ```